-SERC: SAMPLE JUDGE SCORING SHEET - Non-swimmer Draw No: Team Name: Judge Name:
+Draw No: Team Name: Judge Name:

-Victim: non-swimmer trying to get to the edge
+Victim: Non-swimmer trying to get to the edge

 The victim is struggling to stay above the water and is starting to panic as he/she cannot get to the edge.
 He/she will take a rescue aid if pushed into his reach.
 However, if a contact rescue is attempted, he/she will struggle and try to grab hold of the rescuer (he/she will not turn on his back).
 He/she needs assistance to get out of the water and when out will be exhausted from the experience.
 He/she is on his own at the pool.
-Judges notes

 Non-swimmer is in imminent danger and is a high priority for rescue.
 He/She will attempt to grab any rescuer who approaches him/her directly without an aid.
 If a contact rescue is used, no marks should be recorded for the rescue component.
 He/She should be made safe with an effective and efficient return to the edge.
 Landing should be done with care.
 He/She will answer questions put to him/her but will not volunteer the information.

 He/She will not leave the area to call for emergency services as he is frightened.

 Areas of marking Marks out of 10

 Victim recognition/approach

 Recognition of non-swimmer (high priority), speed of reaching victim

 Safe approach by rescuer

 Rescue

 Rescue with extreme caution

 Effective rescue, non-contact (if contact rescue, no marks for this section)

 Control of victim

 Clear effective questioning and reassurance

 Reassurance during rescue until returned to the edge

 Landing

 Care of the victim; protection of the head

 Appropriate landing for size and strength of rescuer

 Care and aftercare of victim

-Safe position away from the edge; warmth and protection where possible; monitor safety; ongoing reassurance
+Safe position away from the edge; warmth and protection where possible;

+monitor safety; ongoing reassurance

 Rough handling of victims - Deduct points

 Total

-Perfect 10 Very Good 7.5 - 9.5 Satisfactory 5.0 - 7.0 Weak 2.5 - 4.5 Poor 0 - 2.0 ts of the scenario may be ater degree of skill and ju e weighted to provide hig udgement. her scores for a reso cue performance
+Perfect 10 Very Good 7.5-9.5 Satisfactory 5.0-7.0 Weak 2.5-4.5 Poor 0.0-2.0 Specific aspects of the scenario may be weighted to provide higher scores for a rescue performance requiring a greater d egree of skill and judg ement.